PS662/Prototypes/server_installation/README.md

-# Server Installation Project
+# Server Installation

-## Project Overview
+## Overview

-This project is designed to automate the setup, management, and teardown of various server components, including RabbitMQ, PostgreSQL, Redis, Kafka, Zookeeper, and MySQL.
-The project includes Docker Compose configurations and helper scripts to simplify server management.
+This repo is designed to automate the setup, management, and teardown of various server components, including RabbitMQ, PostgreSQL, Redis, Kafka, Zookeeper, and MySQL.
+This includes Docker Compose configurations and helper scripts to simplify server management.

 ### Prerequisites